-- 4.7 However, for quality control purposes, results derived from standardized tensile test specimens may be considered indicative of the response of the material from which they were taken for given primary processing conditions and post-processing heat treatments. - 4.8 The cyclic fatigue behavior of an advanced ceramic is dependent on its inherent resistance to fracture, the presence of flaws, or damage accumulation processes, or both.
-There can be significant damage in the test specimen without any visual evidence such as the occurrence of a macroscopic crack.
-This can result in a specific loss of stiffness and retained strength.
+- 4.7 The results of cyclic fatigue tests of test specimens fabricated to standardized dimensions from a particular material or selected portions of a part, or both, may not totally represent the cyclic fatigue behavior of the entire, full-size end product or its in-service behavior in different environments. - 4.8 However, for quality control purposes, results derived from standardized tensile test specimens may be considered indicative of the response of the material from which they were taken for given primary processing conditions and post-processing heat treatments. - 4.9 The cyclic fatigue behavior of a CFCC is dependent on its inherent resistance to fracture, the presence of flaws, or damage accumulation processes, or both.
+There can be significant damage in the CFCC test specimen without any visual evidence such as the occurrence of a macroscopic crack.
+This can result in a loss of stiffness and retained strength.
 Depending on the purpose for which the test is being conducted, rather than final fracture, a specific loss in stiffness or retained strength may constitute failure.
-In cases where fracture occurs, analysis of fracture surfaces and fractography, though beyond the scope of this practice, are recommended.
+In cases where fracture occurs, analysis of fracture surfaces and fractography, though beyond the scope of this practice, is recommended.